Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 With newborns and cold lambs that you found hunched over you must check the lamb frequently, every 20 minutes or so, to ensure that she is warming up from feeding and not getting any colder, especially after you intervene.
 If the lamb goes down, you are dealing with a lamb that is more than just cold.
 Keep reading for advice on saving a chilled lamb.

-Chilled Lamb—Shivering and Cold but Unable to Walk or Stand
+What to Do With a Cold Lamb That's Unable to Walk or Stand

 A lamb that is shivering and cannot walk or stand, especially one that is laying on her side, is a chilled lamb.
 This lamb is heading towards hypothermia fast, and you must act quickly.